websocket-client/websocket-client/README.md

 ## Installation

-First, install the following dependencies:
-- six
-- backports.ssl\_match\_hostname for Python 2.x

-You can install the dependencies with the command `pip install six` and `pip install backports.ssl_match_hostname`
+First, install dependency `six` with the command `pip install six`.

 You can use either `python setup.py install` or `pip install websocket-client` to install.
-This module is tested on Python 2.7 and Python 3.4+.
-Python 3 support was first introduced in version 0.14.0, but is a work in progress.
+This module is tested on Python 3.6+.

 ## Usage Tips